 This is a very easy-to-use shaver.
 It’s slightly heavier than the Norelco and not quite as fast, but some people will like the heft.
 It presses around the contours of the face without causing irritation.

-This is the gold standard for electric razors when it comes to shave quality.
+This is the gold standard for electric razors when it comes to shaving quality.

 The razor itself is going to last you for years.
 The heads have to be replaced every six months, but Braun is clear about that going in.
 About the only thing to complain about is the charge and clean station, which has a tendency to stop working a few months in.